cotodevel/tamaboy/README.md

 !!!!NOTE!!!!
 Saving: Press the Save & Exit button.
 If you're using hardware, it should turn off automatically.
 Still, you should be greeted by a message confirming to shut off the NintendoDS.
-Reading Save: Wait up to 5 minutes from boot to load your saved tamagotchi!
-Don't do anything else during that time!
+Reading Save: loading saved tamagotchi can take hours!
+It WILL load surely.
 The pet will appear when read process is done.
-If it takes more time, do not panic!
-It WILL load surely.
-The reason is because VBLANK IRQs on NDS are glued to tama cpu, and that slows boot time.
+I'm currently investigating a way to mitigate this issue.
 !!!!!!!!!!!!

 ## Compile Time Dependencies